 Mentoring has become a big part of assimilating new talent into an organization.
 A good mentor will encourage others to become engaged and provide an in-depth understanding of the culture.
 However, if the foundation of the mentor relationship is not strong, it may not be as successful.
 The conferenced claimed that on a scale of 1 – 10, the relationship score must be higher (stronger) than the issue score on the scale.
 Typically, if a relationship is weak, then the issues and value of the relationship will also be weak.
 Spending time building relationships is very important.
 Additionally, it is important to accept that not all relationships will work successfully.
 Rather than spending time on a relationship that is not working, focus efforts on strengthening relationships that are working well.

 The Right Fit

-Today, the amount of technical talent a person has is key, but not sufficient.
+Today, the amount of technical talent a person has is key but not sufficient.
 The right fit and attitude are also important.
 A strong candidate must have as much EQ as IQ.
 This becomes even more crucial the higher you go in an organization.
-Keep in mind, EQ does not mean leadership style.
-There are many different types of leadership styles and many styles can be effective.
+Keep in mind that EQ does not mean leadership style.
+There are many different types of leadership styles, and many methods can be effective.